-While the Astoria Sweater was a joy to sew…
+The Astoria Sweater was a joy to sew.

-While I honestly loved how quickly the Astoria sweater came together and how it fit me so comfortably, there are definitely things busty ladies need to know if they’re taking on this project.
+I honestly loved how quickly the Astoria sweater came together and how it fit me so comfortably, but there are definitely things busty ladies need to know if they’re taking on this project.

 This is especially true if you’re into pinup style and vintage sewing: you’re going to want a specific fit and silhouette from this sweater.

 It has been about a year since I made this Seamwork Magazine pattern.